 An Accidental Aesop is when a work that's meant to have no moral actually has a pretty good moral.
 However, many examples are more a case of Broken Aesop (in which the moral the work is trying to teach is contradicted by the work itself), Clueless Aesop (in which a moral's effectiveness is botched by poor presentation), Alternate Aesop Interpretation (where a moral is presented but fans see a different one), Everyone Is Jesus in Purgatory (where people see religious symbolism, but not necessarily morals, in works where there is none), or just plain Fan Dumb.

 An Actor Allusion has to be intentional.
-Two characters in different shows played by the same actor coincidentally being in an (arguably) similar situation is not an Actor Allusion.
+Two characters in different shows played by the same actor coincidentally being in an (arguably) similar situation does not count.

 Relatedly, people used to keep trying to push a work as a Reconstruction.
 No, distilling everything that makes a character or work awesome in an adaptation is Adaptation Distillation, hence the name.
 Luckily, this seems to have died down.